cameronraysmith/nixpod/README.md

 just container-run
 ```

-should build the container image in [containers/Containerfile.debnix](./containers/Containerfile.debnix) and run the flake in that image.
+should pull or build the container image in [containers/Containerfile.debnix](./containers/Containerfile.debnix) and run the flake in that image.
+If you want to force a local rebuild run `just container-build`.
 Note that just `just` will print help and you can run `just -n <command>` first for a dry run.
 See comments in the [justfile](justfile) for additional details.